dimastatz/scala-stories/implicit-classes.md

   }
 }
 ```

-As you can see it will compiler infers a structural type for the _richInt_ method, and invokes square method by using reflection.
+As you can see, compiler infers a structural type for the _richInt_ method, and invokes square method by using reflection.

+### Done